harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 > \[Operating system is\] an intermediary between the user of the computer and the computer hardware. [^OS Concept]

-That is, operating system is magical software that allow one to interact with silicon chips by typing the keyboard and watching the screen.
+Operating system is magical software that allow the users to send instruction to the silicon chips by typing the keyboard, and display chips' respond by sound and display.
-Common operating systems include Windows, MacOS, and series of Linux distributions.
+Common operating systems include Windows, MacOS, and the series of Linux distributions.
 There are many less known ones.
-The BSD, Solaris, belongs to the Unix family.
+The BSD and Solaris belongs to the Unix family.
 AmigaOS, OS/2, BeOS, RISC OS, MorphOS, and Haiku were famous in their days.
-Minux is another designed for teaching purpose.
+Minix is another one designed for teaching.
 There are too many to be listed here.

+Each of the operating system has their pecularities.

 ### Choosing Operating System

 ## Hardware: what constitutes a computer

-For a beginner any functional computer will do.
+For a beginner any functional hardware will do.
 However, to make a better choice when buying the computer, one must understand how different parts of computer work together.

-If you are familiar with these terms: CPU, memory, ram, motherboard, cache, skip to [Choosing Software](#choosing-software)
+If you are familiar with these terms: CPU, memory, ram, motherboard, cache, and memory hierarchy, skip this chapter.

 Computer hardware can be divided into two groups: peripheral hardware and core hardware.
 Peripheral hardware includes the screen, keyboard, mouse, speaker, trackpad, etc.
 A computer can function properly without peripheral hardwares.
-Yes, without screens or keyboard, you may not interact with the computer, but the computer can still run perfectly.
+Yes, without a screen or keyboard, you may not interact with the computer, but the computer can still run perfectly.
-In comparison, a computer will not function without core hardware, which includes the CPU, gpu, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a computer.
+In comparison, a computer will not function without core hardware, which includes the CPU, GPU, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a computer.

 Peripheral hardware matters little: choose the one that looks the best.
 It is on the core hardware that most computers differ the most.
-I refer to you various sources on internet for choosing a commercially available hardware[^Internet_Choosing_Hardware].
+I refer to you various sources on internet for advices on choosing a commercially available hardware[^Internet_Choosing_Hardware].
 Here, let us focus on how they function.

 ### Central Processing Unit (CPU)